VirtoCommerce/vc-shell/README.md

-# vue-vc-platform-manager
+# VC Platform Manager SDK

-The R&D project originated to create a replacement of the current vc-platform manager concept.
+The project is originated to create a replacement of the current vc-platform manager concept.

-## The main R&D project goals
+## Main project goals

-- Technological shift from AngularJS to VueJS for platform backoffice UI development.
-VueJS is choosen as one of the best fit candidate at this role, in the future we can extend to another popular web frameworks (Angular, ReactJS, Svelte).
+- Technological shift from AngularJS to Vue3 for platform backoffice UI development.
 - Split core components into separate packages with own release cycle.
-- Simplify and speed up customization of any existing or brand new specialized (use case oriented) Backoffice applications with the help of unique VC design system `vue-vc-manager-ui-kit`.
-It's a collection of reusable components, guided by clear standards, that can be assembled together to build a number of application.
+- Simplify and speed up customization of any existing or brand new specialized (use case oriented) Backoffice applications with the help of unique VC design system.
+It's a collection of reusable components, guided by clear standards, that can be assembled together to build a number of applications.
-- Provide the way for seamless migration to the new vc manager for existing solutions.

 ## Tech stack